sanskrit/raw_etexts_english/blogs/manasataramgini/2016-05-29_an-astronomical-interpretation-of-the-anae1b88dvan-sukta.md

 +++
-title = "An astronomical interpretation of the anaḍvānxa0sūkta"
+title = "An astronomical interpretation of the anaḍvān sūkta"

 +++
 This may be seen as a continuation of this note: [Anatomy and heavens in